Why Are They Considered Better than Centrifugal Juice Extractors?

 - Multi-purpose appliance – with a good masticating juicer you’ll have a a versatile kitchen appliance: a complete food processor with wich you can grind nuts to make nut butters, it will mill seeds, make baby food and delicious fruit ice cream.
 Most models can make pasta and bread sticks too.

-As with all kinds of appliances masticating (auger) juicers have some weak points too.
-Here are the most important cons of masticating juicers that you should consider before deciding on buying one:
+As with all kinds of appliances, masticating (auger) juicers have some weak points too.
+Here are the most important cons that you should consider before deciding to buy one:

 - Cleaning a masticating juicer is not as simple to clean as a centrifugal one – many of these machines come with various attachments, especially the twin gear models – which require more time to assemble and disassemble, as well as to clean.
 The cleaning of some of the high-end models, like the Green Star juicers, is really fussy and time-consuming.

 - Masticating juicers are sturdy appliances with considerable weight (cc.
 5-10 kg) so if you look for a machine that you can easily carry around, get one with a handle (e.g. the Australian-make LexSun juicers, or the Green Star machines have carry handle).

 - Not as good for juicing fruits and carrots as a centrifugal machine – a single/dual auger juicer is not a best option if you juice mostly fruits.